c4v4/or-tools/ortools/algorithms/set_cover/README.md

 - `namespace scp`: Most set-covering related algorithms and data structures use the `SetCover*` prefix.
 However, for clarity and improved readability, a dedicated namespace could be used.
 - A key aspect of the CFT algorithm is managing the core vs. full model.
 The algorithm routinely operates on a small subset of columns (core model), refining the selection using reduced costs as a quality proxy.
 From past experience, correctly implementing the full/core model distinction is crucial to preventing complexity escalation in the implementation.
+- It would be beneficial to standardize the naming conventions for Subset/Column and Element/Row.
+While the literature often prefers Column/Row, Subset/Element may better reflect the problem's interpretation.
+Choosing one convention and using it consistently would enhance clarity.